New York Knicks: 1985–2000: The Patrick Ewing era

 The resurgence continued the following season as the team traded backup center Bill Cartwright to the Bulls for power forward Charles Oakley before the season started and then posted a 52–30 record, which was good enough for their first division title in 18 years and their fifth division title in franchise history.
-In the playoffs, they defeated the 76ers in the first round before losing to the Chicago Bulls in the Eastern Conference semi-finals.
+In the playoffs, they defeated the 76ers in the first round before losing to the Chicago Bulls in the Eastern Conference semifinals.

-Prior to the start of the 1989–90 season, Pitino departed from New York to coach for the University of Kentucky leaving many stunned by his departure.
-Assistant Stu Jackson was named as Pitino's replacement becoming the team's 14th head coach and the youngest head coach in the NBA, at the time, at the age of 32.
+Prior to the start of the 1989–90 season, Pitino departed from New York to coach for the University of Kentucky, leaving many stunned by his departure.
+Assistant Stu Jackson was named as Pitino's replacement, becoming the team's 14th head coach and the youngest head coach in the NBA, at the time, at the age of 32.
 Under Jackson's direction, the Knicks went 45–37 and defeated the Celtics in the first round of the playoffs, winning the final three games after losing the first two.
 They went on to lose to the eventual NBA champion Detroit Pistons in the next round.
-Jackson and the Knicks struggled to a 7–8 record to begin the 1990–91 season and Jackson was replaced by John MacLeod who led the Knicks to a 32–35 record, ending the season with a 39–43 record overall that was good enough to earn the team another playoff appearance.
-The Knicks were swept in the first round by the eventual NBA champion, Chicago Bulls.
+Jackson and the Knicks struggled to a 7–8 record to begin the 1990–91 season, and Jackson was replaced by John MacLeod, who led the Knicks to a 32–35 record, ending the season with a 39–43 record overall that was good enough to earn the team another playoff appearance.
+The Knicks were swept in the first round by the eventual NBA champion Chicago Bulls.